-AASB 102.9, 25 Inventories are measured at the lower of cost and net realisable value.
-Costs are assigned by the method most appropriate for each class of inventory, with the majority being measured on a first in first out basis [specify other cost methods used].
+Inventories are measured at the lower of cost and net realisable value.
+Costs are assigned by the method most appropriate for each class or inventory, with the majority being measured on a first in first out basis.

 Inventories not held for resale are measured at cost unless they are no longer required, in which case they are measured at net realisable value.